UCBI-Banking/Ethereum-lists/README.md

 A repository for maintaining lists of things like malicious URLs, fake token addresses, and so forth.
 We love lists.

-## Found a Phishing URL?
-See a fake ICO address?
+## Found a Phishing URL ?
+See a fake ICO address ?

 Everyone is encouraged to make a PR or issue to add an address or URL to the list.
 This process is far easier than you might imagine!